+Example

+The following is an example of an application review process for Workforce Solutions Offices without DVOP/CP staff:

-When new veteran job seeker applications are listed in WorkInTexas.com each day, Texas Workforce Center staff closely reviews the applications, including the occupational skills and resume sections and, if necessary, calls or emails the new veteran job seeker to discuss any suggested modifications or enhancements to the application.
+When new veteran job seeker applications are listed in WorkInTexas.com each day, the Workforce Solutions Office staff closely reviews the applications, including the occupational skills and résumé sections and, if necessary, calls or emails new veteran job seekers to discuss any suggested modifications or enhancements to their applications.

-If the veteran does not receive a job match within a reasonable amount of time following the modification or enhancement to his or her application, Texas Workforce Center staff follows up with the veteran and offers additional staff-assisted services to enhance the marketability of the veteran job seeker’s application.
+If a veteran job seeker does not receive a job match within a reasonable amount of time (as determined by the Board) following modification to or enhancement of their application, Workforce Solutions Office staff follows up with the veteran and offers additional staff-assisted services to enhance the marketability of the veteran job seeker’s application.

 Please distribute this information to appropriate staff.
 Send inquiries regarding this TA Bulletin to wfpolicy.clarifications@twc.texas.gov.

 References

+38 USC Chapter 4103A and 4104

+Veterans’ Program Letter No. 03-14, issued April 10, 2014, and titled “Jobs for Veterans’ State Grants (JVSG) Program Reforms and Roles and Responsibilities of American Job Center (AJC) Staff Serving Veterans”

+WD Letter 01-21, issued January 22, 2021, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members”

+WD 19-22, issued August 24, 2022, and titled “Jobs for Veterans State Grants Program: Reforms and Responsibilities of Workforce Solutions Office Staff Serving Veterans”

 Attachments

+Attachment 1: Revisions to TA Bulletin 153 Shown in Track Changes